 As a researcher, who worked with Youth in the community, I’m interested in the Art and Cultural purposes of Youth centers.
 In these social-engaged spaces based in communities, the purpose of my thesis is to evaluate how Art and Culture might take place in these Informal learning contexts.
 The locations studied are Montreal, my hometown, and Helsinki.

-I participated in design hackathon DASH on October 18-20 2019 in Helsinki, Finland.
-The DASH is hackathon where over 200 participants solve complex problems from different organizations for 48 hours.
-I was working with my team with the challenge offered by Startup Refugees.
+I participated in Dash design hackathon on October 18-20 2019 in Helsinki, Finland.
+Dash is a hackathon where over 200 participants solve complex problems from different organizations for 48 hours.
+My team and I were solving the challenge offered by the organization Startup Refugees.
 The aim of the challenge was to create more efficient ways to integrate immigrants to Finnish working culture with Startup Refugees.
-My team was chosen as winner of our challenge with our concept that support immigrants to recognize their entrepreneurial mindset and potential.
-Now it is time to look back and reflect what the DASH experience taught for me.
+My team was chosen as winner of our challenge out of five teams.
+Our concept revolved around the idea of supporting immigrants to recognise their entrepreneurial mindset and potential.

 We started by searching lines in artworks and ourselves.
 We continued with exploring light and shadow around us, and we proceed with visually expressing our interpretations of idols.
 We ended with examining movement in contemporary art and turning on disco lights.

 I was very excited to see all my peer-students, teachers and professors from different universities.
 NoVA symposiums are always great opportunities to exchange ideas with everyone.
 During the 3rd symposium we visited Fotografiska (Museum of Photography) and Snösätra Wall of Fame (a famous graffiti area outside the suburb Rågsved).
 We also discussed about our thesis plans and learnt more about research methodologies.